Bowers, Pennsylvania

-Bowers is a census-designated place in Maxatawny Township, Berks County, Pennsylvania, United States.
-It is located near the borough of Lyons and is on Sacony Creek, a tributary of the Maiden Creek.
-As of the 2010 census, the population was 326 residents.
+Bowers is a census-designated place in Maxatawny Township, Berks County, Pennsylvania.

+Bowers is located near the borough of Lyons and is on Sacony Creek, a tributary of the Maiden Creek.
+As of the 2020 census, the population was 355 residents.
 Although Bowers has its own post office with the ZIP code of 19511, some residents are served by the Mertztown post office with the ZIP code of 19539.

-Demographics

 History

-Bowers was founded in 1860 when the railroad was extended to that point.
+Bowers was founded in 1860, the same year the railroad was extended to Bowers.
 The community was named for the local Bower family.